JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
  <details>
   <summary>2-3</summary>
   Too many things go unexplained even after the reveal (ultimate despairs have physical buff i guess).
 Its significance only ties to the endgame and does not really make a lot of sense at first.
 But it is a great hint to the endgame reveal that leads to an aha moment.
-People say Hiyoko's arc got cut short there and is bad, but isn't murdering a plain act to destroy potentials?
+People say Hiyoko's arc got cut short there and is bad, but I think that is precisely the irony.
 </details>
  <details>
   <summary>2-4</summary>